woocommerce/woocommerce-ios/docs/card-present-payments.md

 Leaving that aside, we still offer the option to print or email a receipt right after the payment has been collected and processed.

 Orders that have been processed via a Card Present Payment will also offer the option to see a receipt after the fact.
+For beta 1, receipts are saved locally only, and will not survive a reinstall.